 - International Relations concentrators take PSC 25200, Theories of International Relations

-Five advanced electives (Six electives if you have declared within Fall 2019 or beyond)
+Six advanced electives (Five electives if you declared the major before Fall 2019)

 Students choose five advanced (20000-level or higher) classes that contribute to their concentration.
 The five classes must be drawn from at least three different disciplines (in other words, they must have course numbers beginning with at least three different departmental or program prefixes, such as ANTH, ECON, INTL, PSC, SOC, etc.).
 The Program posts lists of upcoming classes that count toward each of the concentrations on the website: https://www.ccny.cuny.edu/isp/current-and-upcoming-classes